Squat Your Way to Success: The Pros and Cons of a 30-Day Challenge

 The Importance of Variety

-While a 30-day squat challenge may seem like a great way to focus on your glutes, it’s essential to incorporate functional movements to ensure you’re addressing all important areas while maximizing recovery.
-“You can improve the 30-day squat challenge by changing foot position, adding in single leg variations, and moving in multiple planes,” Yuen suggests.
+While focusing on a single exercise like squats may seem like a great way to target a specific area, it’s essential to incorporate functional movements to ensure you’re addressing all important areas while maximizing recovery.
+Consider changing foot position, adding in single leg variations, and moving in multiple planes to improve the challenge.

 The Risks of Overuse